FESOM/spheRlab/README.md

 ## URGENT

-* Add simple grid (so-called pi-grid) and a corresponding field for examples.

-* Add examples - for (almost) every function.
+* Write two vignettes (based on rmarkdown and probably packagedocs; http://hafen.github.io/packagedocs/): 1) General spheRlab documentation, 2) Using spheRlab for FESOM

 * Implement automatic lon-lat labelling into sl.plot.lonlatgrid.

+* Add function that downloads FESOM meshes and example data from GitHub; default shall be the pi-grid at GitHub FESOM-data.

+* Add examples for (almost) every function; for functions involving unstructured meshes, use the pi-grid.

 ## NEXT